AddressOld Gurna Nile Valley: LuxorSee nearby area

 Lonely Planet review

-Our independent authors have visited Marsam Hotel and selected this as one of our recommended hotels in Nile Valley: Luxor.
+Our independent authors have visited Marsam Hotel and selected this as one of our recommended historic hotels in Nile Valley: Luxor.

 Interesting places nearby

 The two faceless Colossi of Memnon, originally representing Pharaoh Amenhotep III and rising majestically about 18m from the plain, are...